 Women seem to find incontinence issues annoying but a common part of life, especially after childbirth.
 Men, however, seem to have a harder time because they take it as an assault on their manhood.
 The reality is that needing protection is actually quite common for men, as well.
 They just don’t talk about it.

 You are facing an adjustment time, so try not to be hard on yourself.
 I’m assuming that you’ve talked with your doctor to see if there is anything that can be done medically to help you with your incontinence.
 If not, then do so.
 If he says no, but doesn't offer ongoing support, then your next step might be to join an online support group.
-Two non-profit sites can be found at incontinentsupport.org and/or dailystrenth.org/group/unrinary-incontinence.
-Egosan is not connected to either of these sites but we hope that one or the other can prove helpful.
+Egosan has one on Facebook simply called Incontinence Support Group.

 The main idea is for you to refuse to let inconvenience stop you from doing what you want to do.
 Once you’ve talked to others who live with incontinence problems, you might find the courage to be open with your car buddies, as well.
 You could even find out that you aren’t the only one in the group with this problem.

 Additionally, if you find the right products, you’ll be able to get on with your life.
-Remember that Egosan can help you with that.
-Let us know how we can help.
+Let us know how else we can help.